 Welcome to the newest milestone for Project Loom.
 Early access for Loom builds are now available, according to the OpenJDK mailing list.
 Find out what feedback will be helpful to bring this project closer to stability.
 Project Loom is intended to help with scalability, performance, and delivering Java VM features and APIs.

 Oracle and JetBrains engineers proposed to collaborate on a macOS-based graphics rendering pipeline to replace the current one, which is based on the now-deprecated OpenGL.
 The voting is over and the proposal is officially approved.

 The development of JDK 13 proceeds smoothly.
 As per the JDK schedule, JDK 13 has officially entered its next phase of the development process: Welcome to Rampdown Phase Two.
 With this, the overall feature set is now frozen and no further JEPs will be targeted for this release.
 Catch a refresh on what JEPs are targeted for JDK 13.

 Project Skara’s goal in July last year was to look into the viable SCM alternatives to Mercurial.
 It looks like Git is to be OpenJDK’s new home, at least following JEP 357’s proposal.
 Let’s take a closer at look at what’s going on.

-Last month, the JDK team made a call for discussion in order to investigate a number of options for JDK source code management.
-But is it time to retire Mercurial in favor of Git?
+Last year, the JDK team made a call for discussion in order to investigate a number of options for JDK source code management.
+Is it time to retire Mercurial in favor of Git?
 We asked our readers and the answer was a definite “yes!”.
 Today, we revisit the discussion as the JDK team takes the next step and makes the tooling for Project Skara available on GitHub.